sframe-wg/sframe/draft-ietf-sframe-enc.md

 ~~~

 For example, the metadata input to encryption allows for frame metadata to be
-authenticated when SFrame is applied per-frame.
+authenticated when SFrame is applied per frame.
 After encoding the frame and
 before packetizing it, the necessary media metadata will be moved out of the
-encoded frame buffer, to be sent in some channel visible to the SFU (e.g., an
+encoded frame buffer to be sent in some channel visible to the SFU (e.g., an
 RTP header extension).

 ~~~ aasvg